 With 235 million households and little time, QVC needed a way to accelerate its ecommerce business, reducing what took days to hours.
 RealDecoy knew how.

 QVC (Quality, Value, Convenience) is a U.S. television network and multinational corporation that specializes in televised home shopping, supported by a B2C e-commerce website.

 QVC broadcasts to about 235 million households in six countries, and has annual revenues of around US$8.6 billion.

 With landing page categories on its website such as New Arrivals, HotPicks!
 Plus, Limited-Time Offers and Lunchtime Specials, it’s easy to see that QVC’s rapid-fire retail model can’t afford a lag between what marketers and merchandisers want to do, and getting it done.

-In 2012, QVC realized it needed a new agile e-commerce platform that marketers and merchandisers could dynamically update and change without having to engage the organization’s IT department.
-It needed the means to reduce from days to hours – or even to minutes – the time it took to customize e-shopping experiences (e.g. create new landing pages, spotlight products and change limited-time special offers).
+In 2012, QVC realized it needed a new agile e-commerce platform that their team could dynamically update and change, without phoning the IT department.
+It needed to reduce the time it took to customize e-shopping experiences from days to hours – or even to minutes.

 In addition, QVC wanted the ability to maintain multiple search and merchandising strategies to best meet shoppers’ needs.